abdulsaber/DSA/README.md

 1. Count distinct elements.
 2. Frerquency of Elements in an array.
-3. Pair with givin sum in unsorted array.
+3. Pair with given sum in unsorted array.
-4. Zerro sum subaray.
+4. Zero sum subaray.
 5. Subarray with given sum.
 6. Intersection of Two Arrays.
 7. Union of two arrays.